-The number of new plague cases in Madagascar has steadily declined since mid-October.
-From 6 to 15 November 2017, 149 probable (12) and suspect (137) pneumonic cases, 18 bubonic cases and 8 unspecified cases of plague have been reported to WHO.
-No confirmed cases have been reported since 6 November and, to date, no cases of plague have been reported outside of Madagascar.
-While the number of new cases and hospitalizations are declining, evidence suggests that the epidemic phase of the outbreak is ending.
-However, WHO anticipates plague cases to be reported until the endemic plague season ends in April 2018.
+The number of new cases of pneumonic plague has steadily declined since mid-October.
+From 7 to 10 November 2017, 73 pneumonic and 9 bubonic cases of plague have been reported to WHO.
+While the number of new cases and hospitalizations of patients due to plague is declining in Madagascar, WHO anticipates additional cases to be reported until the typical plague season ends in April 2018.

 Based on available information and response measures implemented to date, the potential risk of further spread of plague at national level remains high.
-The risk of international spread is mitigated by the short incubation period of pneumonic plague, implementation of exit screening measures and advice to travellers to Madagascar, and scaling up of preparedness and operational readiness activities in neighbouring Indian Ocean islands and other southern and east African countries.
+The risk of international spread is mitigated by the short incubation period of pneumonic plague, implementation of exit screening measures and advice to traveller to Madagascar, and scaling up of preparedness and operational readiness activities in neighbouring Indian Ocean islands and other southern and east African countries.
 The overall global risk is considered to be low.